5Van-dwelling or living in your vehicle

 Taking showers on the road

 In some towns, if you’re lucky, you’ll find a public shower next to the public toilets.
 Showers can also be available on the beach (cold water only).
-For outdoors shower, only expect the privacy of a changing room nearby!
+For outdoor showers, only expect the privacy of a public changing room nearby!

-You can also find paid showers in service stations (“roadhouses” Down Under).
+You can also find paid showers in service stations (“roadhouses”).
 Hostels and public swimming pools may open their facilities for a fee.
 The Wikicamps app has great info on where to find showers.

 Paid campsites almost always have shared bathrooms with showers and hot water.

 No showers available around?
-Skip the not-so-eco-friendly wipes and freshen up with a wet cloth.
-Stop by a paid campsite once in while to take a real shower, you may find it’s worth it after a while.
+Freshen up with a wet cloth or wipes.
+Stop by a paid campsite once in while to take a real shower… you will find it’s worth it after a while.

 Powering up your vehicle and charging devices